JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 graph::core::graph_time_point toc = graph::core::graph_time::now();
 ```

-6. Optionally, you can print out the solution and save it to a file.
+6. After computing the path, you can optionally print out the solution details and save them to a file for further analysis or record-keeping.

 ```cpp
 // Print out the solution and save it to a file